openshift/enhancements/enhancements/ingress/set-delete-http-headers.md

 By design, HAProxy's frontend receives the request and dispatches it to the backend, and then the frontend gets the response from the backend.

-So, the override behavior happens the way mentioned in the question `Why does a custom header value defined in RouteSpec override IngressControllerSpec value ?` under section `Open Questions` where HTTP request headers defined in the IngressController are overridden by headers defined in the Route.
+So, the override behavior happens the way mentioned in the question `How do Route headers interact with IngressController headers of the same value?` under section `Open Questions` where HTTP request headers defined in the IngressController are overridden by headers defined in the Route.
 HTTP response headers defined in the Ingress Controller are **not** overridden by response headers defined in the Route.